 Believe it or not, hurricane season is just around the corner.
 In any given calendar year, the tropical storm season runs from approximately June 1 through November 30 in the Atlantic Ocean, Eastern U.S., and the Caribbean.

-Now is the time to make preparations for the 2019 season.
+Now is the time to make preparations for the 2020 season.
 When it comes to a hurricane, don't "wing it."
 The flooding rains, behemoth storm surges, and powerful winds can surprise even the most experienced hurricane veteran.

 Storms are unpredictable, be sure to follow our severe weather updates for up-to-date alerts from the nation's top weather and news outlets, or scroll to the bottom of this article for a live feed.

+Hurricane forecasts that take into account real-world conditions and past patterns can be a generally reliable guide in predicting the upcoming season.
+Still, it's never an exact science and anything can happen.
 Stay tuned for forecast updates, and remember to prepare for the storm, whether it comes or not.

 Hurricane Preparation Navigation